 You are enough.

 Most of us have this critical voice inside of us saying that we aren’t good enough or clever enough to figure something out.
-We get put down by our own brain!
+It’s so strange to think we get put down by our own brain!

-Does this always work?
-Well, it depends on how attached I am to my misery.
-You know what I mean, right?
-You don’t want to feel better, so you stay attached to your anger or sadness because if you start to feel better, you won’t be vindicated… or something like that.
+Does this self-talk always work?
+It depends on how attached I am to my misery.
+When we don’t want to feel better, we can tend to stay attached to our anger or sadness.
+The reason is that if we start to feel better, we may not feel vindicated.

 I realize it’s cliche, but your imperfections are what make you likable.
 Nicolas Cage once said, “I think what makes people fascinating is conflict, it’s drama, it’s the human condition.
 Nobody wants to watch perfection.”